01mf02/jq-lang-spec/values.md

 For simplicity, we will define recursive functions from here on mostly by equational properties, from which we could easily derive proper definitions using the $Y_n$ combinators.

-## Values and Results
+## Values and results

 While jq operates uniquely on JSON values, we define the jq semantics for a general value type $\valt$.
 This value type must satisfy several properties that will be given in @sec:value-ops.

-The elements returned by jq filters are _value results_ $\resultt\, T$, which are either OK, an exception, or a break.
+The elements returned by jq filters are _value results_ $\resultt\, T$, which are either OK, an error, or a break.
 \begin{align*}
 \ok    &{}: T \to \resultt\, T \coloneqq \lambda x\, o\, e\, b. o\, x \\
 \err   &{}: \valt \to \resultt\, T \coloneqq \lambda x\, o\, e\, b. e\, x \\